1devspace/office-screen/README.md

 1. Check the troubleshooting section
 2. Review the logs in `logs/pi-pages.log`
 3. Open an issue on GitHub with detailed information

+## How to Contribute

+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on contributing, code style, and pull requests.

+## License

+This project is licensed under the terms of the MIT License.
+See [LICENSE](LICENSE) for details.

 ---